Hajneken/StarWars/README.md

 ## About

 This fun little project was inspired by my favourite movie of all time, **Star Wars**.
 It is also a semestral project for the Java class (4IT101) at the Prague School of Economics in 2018.

+The goal of the game is to destroy the Death Star and restore peace across the galaxy.

+Are you the one to bring balance to the force?

 ## Get started